10 Tips to Prepare for a Phone Interview (Before and During the Call)

 What Questions Should I Ask a Recruiter During Phone Screening?

-You can ask questions about their expectations of you, the company’s goals, team dynamics, and next steps in the process.
+You can ask about what they expect from the role, the company’s goals, the team you will work with, and what the next steps look like in the hiring process.

 About the Author